Marketing

 1. Account-Level Quality Score

-Account-Level Quality Score is a metric that reveals your Google Ads account's overall performance.
-It evaluates the historical performance of all ads, keywords, and landing pages.
-You get a high score if your ads consistently deliver value to users and meet Google’s quality standards.
+Account-Level Quality Score is a metric that discloses your Google Ads account's overall performance.
+It evaluates the historical performance of all ads, keywords, and landing pages together.
+Higher scores are rewarded if the ads consistently deliver value to users and meet Google’s quality standards.

 2. Ad Group Quality Score

 Ad group Quality Score shows how well your keywords and ads work together within an ad group.
-A low score means a lack of relevance between keywords and ads, which are less useful to your ICP audience and decrease your user experience.
+A low score means a lack of relevance between keywords and ads, making it less useful to your ICP audience and decreasing user experience.

 3. Ad-Level Quality Score

-The ad-level quality score is measured for individual ads.
-It measures the relevance of the ad copy to keywords, expected CTR, and landing page experience.
-Improving the Ad-level Quality Score means you get better ad ranks and lower CPCs as the ads are aligned with user expectations.
+Google measures ad-level Quality Score for individual ads.
+It measures the relevance of the ad copy to the keywords it targets, expected CTR, and landing page experience.
+By meeting user expectations, you can improve the Ad-level Quality Score and receive better ad ranks and lesser CPCs.

 4. Keyword-Level Quality Score